-Also, the College of Design (CDES) organized the 1st Melange Exclusif Fashion Show in March 2019, and in April 2019, the College of Law organized the first scientific conference.
-The University also represented the United Arab Emirates in the Asian University Sports Federation (AUSF) Football Cup in China.
+In April 2019, the College of Law organized the 1st scientific conference of the College of Law, and in cooperation with the Emirates Association of Lawyers.
+The AUE also proudly represented the United Arab Emirates in the Asian University Sports Federation (AUSF) Football Cup held in China.